wp-plugins/sp-client-document-manager/readme.txt

 * Fixed an error where folders were being added to the wrong user when using the admin uploader
 * Fixed an error which displayed files when accessing ajax files

+= 2.3.3 =

+* Fixed an error with admin uploader where the folder id was being saved as a cookie and loading that folder for different clients.